Ewa Paradies

 Ewa Paradies (17 December 1920 – 4 July 1946) was a Nazi concentration camp overseer.

 In August 1944, Paradies arrived at the Stutthof SK-III camp for training as an Aufseherin, or overseer.
 She soon finished training and became a wardress.
-In October 1944, she was reassigned to Stutthof's Bromberg-Ost subcamp, and in January 1945, back to the main Stutthof camp.
+In October 1944, she was reassigned to Stutthof's Bromberg-Ost subcamp; and in January 1945, she was moved back to the main Stutthof camp.
 In April 1945, Paradies accompanied one of the last transports of women prisoners to the Lauenburg subcamp and fled.
 After she was captured, she was a defendant in the Stutthof trial.
-One witness testified:She ordered a group of female prisoners to undress in the freezing cold of winter, and then doused them with ice cold water.
-When the women moved, Paradies beat them.
+One witness testified: "She ordered a group of female prisoners to undress in the freezing cold of winter, and then doused them with ice cold water.
+When the women moved, Paradies beat them."